Services for Youth

 Youth Employment Opportunity Program (YEOP)

-The YEOP Program provides special services to youth between the ages of 15 and 25 to assist them in achieving their educational and vocational goals.
-Working with peer advisors, youth clients interact with individuals who have similar life experiences and perspectives by providing referrals to supportive services, workshops, job and placement assistance, and other training and community outreach efforts.
+The Youth Employment Opportunity Program (YEOP) provides special services to at-risk youth between the ages of 15-25 to achieve their educational and career goals.
+Peer advisors with similar experiences will work with you as mentors and career coaches.
+They can provide referrals to support services, workshops, employment preparation, and other training and community outreach efforts.

 Job Corps